golemfoundation/octant/backend/README.md

 Before running shell commands, copy `.env.template` as `.env` and adjust variables.
 If you want to run server in production setup, set `OCTANT_ENV=production`

+If you want to run locally, modify .env to `EPOCH_0_END` and `EPOCH_1_END` to low values, to make sure that backend fetches epoch number from the contract.

 Then run the following commands to bootstrap your environment

 #### Development